subledger/js-client/src/tmpl/README.md

 # [<%= title %>](<%= homepage %>) - <%= description %>

-<%= title %> is JavaScript library that allow you to quickly build a front-end application using the Subledger powerful APIs.
+<%= title %> is a JavaScript library that allows you to quickly build a front-end application using the <%= title %> powerful APIs.

 ## JavaScript Documentation